BobbyCharms/README-Generator/Develop/README.md

 - [Questions](#questions)

 ## Installation
 Download the files.
 Be sure to install the NPMs related to the use of the application.

-In your CLI, run node index on the index.js file.
+## Usage
+Open the index.js file in your CLI.
+Run node index.js.
 You should be prompted to fill out multiple questions.
 The result will be a new README.md file.

-## Usage
-See installation instructions.

 ## Credits
-N/a
+N/A

 ## License
-N/A
+MIT

 ## Features
 Key feature is being able to produce a templated README.md via the CLI.

 ## How to Contribute
 Please reach out directly or submit a pull request.

 ## Tests
 N/A

 ## Questions
-Please use the below information to reach out with questions or comments!
+Please use the below information to contact me.

 Github: BobbyCharms

 Email: RobertCharming@gmail.com